When you spend all day working at your computer and the majority of that time is browser based then it makes sense to be as efficient as possible.

-Engaging social images in 30 seconds
+Create engaging social images in 30 seconds.

 If you’re using Buffer chances are you’re familiar with its sidekick Pablo.
 The Extension allows you to grab a piece of text and import it into Pablo to start creating an image with text to share.

 Here’s a quick example I created with a piece of text from Evernote overlaid on a standard image in Pablo.

 Pin the things you find on the web

 The best time to Pin an image to Pinterest is when you see it.
 With the Pin It Button you’re only ever one-click away from pinning to your chosen board(s).
 Pinning this way builds a library of saved pins with links back to the original articles.
 Content curation at its best.